Judge clears Robert Kraft's attorneys of contempt accusation

 Prosecutors accused Spiro last month of falsely saying a Jupiter police officer told others he would lie to justify the traffic stop of another Orchids of Asia Day Spa customer.
 Officers stopped customers after alleged traffic violations to learn their identities so they could be charged later.
 Prosecutors said Burck abetted Spiro.

 Kraft has pleaded not guilty.
-Neither side immediately responded to emails seeking comment.
+Prosecutors said they are reviewing the decision.